-Most hazard perception clips include just one scoring clip, one clip includes two scoring hazards.
+Most hazard perception clips include just one scoring hazard, one clip includes two scoring hazards.

-Between 5 and 1 points are awarded for a scoring hazard, depending on how quickly after the hazard become apparent that you touch the screen to indicate you've seen the hazard.
+Between 5 and 1 points are awarded for each scoring hazard, depending on how quickly after the hazard become apparent that you touch the screen (or clicked the mouse on the video) to indicate you've seen the hazard.

-After you've seen the whole clip you are given the option to review it and during this process the timeline shows the 5-1 scoring region and red markers corresponding to when you touched the screen so you can see where you did and should have touched to acknowledge the hazard:
+After you've seen the whole clip you are given the option to review it and during this process the timeline shows:

 Though you won't be penalised for touching the screen at other times, be aware that (as in the real test) touching the screen rhythmically or randomly is likely to trigger the cheat detection system which will score you 0 points.